Learn something new every day

 More Info... by email

 Most help desks typically have a specialized software package that is used for tracking the completion of support requests.
-Having software to track problems can help managers analyze the types of questions and problems that the end users have.
-Trends can be analyzed to help with planning the computer education program.
-Help desk software also keeps statistics to know how many calls each help desk technician resolves over a given period of time.
-This information can be used as a basis for performance reviews among peers, as well.
+Having software to track problems can help managers analyze the types of questions and problems that the end users have, and trends can be analyzed to help with planning and anticipating as well as with training.
+Help desk software also usually charts statistics with respect to how many calls each help desk technician resolves over a given period of time, and whether the problems were truly solved or whether they generated more calls in the future.

 Help desk software can also be helpful to the end user who is making the request.
-A ticket is generated when the support call begins, and both the caller and the technician follow this ticket to track progress on the problem until it is satisfactorily resolved.
-Closing out a help desk ticket signals the completion of the support case and releases the help desk technician to begin helping another client.
+In most cases a ticket is generated when the support call begins, and both the caller and the technician can follow this ticket — usually identified by a series of numbers or letters forming a code — to track progress on the problem until it is satisfactorily resolved.
+Closing out a help desk ticket signals the completion of the support case and releases the help desk technician to begin helping other clients.

 @Federlink: You may need to relocate to another area with more, or better paying jobs.
 Or, if you have a reliable internet connection, you may be able to find a virtual help desk technician job that allows you to work from home, providing customers with computer assistance over the Internet.